gulatijai/Python-Projects/README.md

 # 100 Days of Code - Python Projects

-A collection of Python projects built during the 100 Days of Code course by Dr. Angela Yu.
 Each project covers different aspects of Python development — from command line scripts to full stack web applications.

 ---

 ## 👨‍💻 About Me
-**Jai Gulati** — Mechanical Engineer & Technical Solutions Advisor at Laminex Australia.
+**Jai Gulati** — Mechanical Engineer & Technical Solutions Advisor.
 Building skills at the intersection of engineering, software development, and AI tools.

 - 🌐 Melbourne, Australia